opensaucerer/evolvecredit/readme.md

 - I wasn't really sure if unlocking was meant to be automated or manual but since I kept most engineering focus on `without payment automation`, I made it manaul.
 However, this can be automated by adding a cron job that runs at some configured interval to unlock funds whose lock duration has expired.
 - Pagination can be added to endpoints that return lists of data.
 - When generating account numbers, concurrent requests can potentially generate the same account number.
 This can be improved by using a mutex lock or a channel to ensure that only one request is generating an account number at a time.
+- I did not include foreign keys in my tables while means PostgreSQL is unaware of the relationships they share.
+To enforce data consistency and avoid the possibility of orphaned rows, it would be ideal to include foreign keys.